History of Dedham, Massachusetts, 1700–1799: Inflation

 The Massachusetts Bay colony was always short of gold and silver and printed a great deal of paper money, which caused inflation that favored farmers but angered business interests.
 By 1750, however, the colony recalled its paper currency and transitioned to a specie currency based on the British reimbursement (in gold and silver) for its spending in the French and Indian wars.
 The large-scale merchants and Royal officials welcomed the transition but many farmers and smaller businessmen were opposed.

 A convention was held in Concord to address the issue in 1779, and Dedham was represented by Fisher Ames.
 When another session was held in October, to consider the price controls that seemed to be doing more harm than good, Ames again represented Dedham and argued against the controls.

 Constitutional

-On December 10, 1897, voters gathered in town meeting and elected Thomas Thatcher and Fisher Ames to represent the town in the convention to ratify the United States Constitution.
+On December 10, 1787, voters gathered in town meeting and elected Thomas Thatcher and Fisher Ames to represent the town in the convention to ratify the United States Constitution.
+Both spoke in favor of the new Constitution at the convention.